 Women require a higher amount of iron each day due to blood loss caused by menstruation.
 Women over age 19 need about 18 milligrams of iron daily, or around 27 milligrams daily during pregnancy.
-These needs decrease to around 8 milligrams daily after 51.
+These needs decrease to around eight milligrams daily after 51.

 Iron supplements for women are sometimes required, especially for those with dietary restrictions who may not regularly consume iron-rich foods like meat or fish.
 Iron can also be found in many multivitamins for women that help round out the diet and provide a range of vitamins and minerals.
-Supplements geared towards women are also available to help meet your daily needs.
+Supplements geared toward women are also available to help meet your daily needs.

 Compared to women, men need a much lower amount of iron each day to help meet their daily requirements.
-In fact, men over age 19 need just 8 milligrams of iron each day, which can be found in food sources like meat, fish, poultry and legumes.
+In fact, men over age 19 need just eight milligrams of iron each day, which can be found in food sources like meat, fish, poultry and legumes.